-In this chapter, I showed you how to create your first simple Angular app, moving from an HTML mock-up of the application to a dynamic app that lets the user create new to-do items and mark existing items as complete.
+In this chapter, I showed you how to create your first simple Angular app, which lets the user create new to-do items and mark existing items as complete.

 Don't worry if not everything in this chapter makes sense.
 What's important to understand at this stage is the general shape of an Angular application, which is built around a data model, components, and templates.
 If you keep these three key building blocks in mind, then you will have a context for everything that follows.
 In the next chapter, I put Angular in context.